 Finale: A bonus dish of matcha served with a citrus dessert.

 The overall review?
 A little disappointed.
-Kikunoi in Akasaka had blown me away.
-This location was good but in my opinion, not as spectacular.
-It could also be that I visited during the winter when more porridge and soups are present in the menu.
-Would I return?
+Kikunoi in Akasaka had blown me away but Kikunoi Ryotei was not as spectacular.
+It could also be that I visited during the winter when more porridge and soups are present on the menu.
+Would I return to Kikunoi ryotei?
 Perhaps during the spring or summer.
 Either way, a memorable night nonetheless.

 And that concludes my trip!
 Visit Flavors of Taiwan for a look into the wonders of Taipei.